 In 2-3 weeks you’ll start seeing baby buds forming and that means YAAAY you’ve propagated your succulent plant successfully!

-At this point the newly grown bud is going to start out living the ‘mother’ leaf which will eventually die and you will then have to carefully remove it from the baby bud.
+At this point the newly grown bud is going to start out living the ‘mother’ leaf which will eventually die and wither away.

 After the buds have sprouted with a defined set of roots, plant it in soil root side down.
 Maintenance from here on out is easy.
 So, how often do you water succulents?
 Simple – once the soil is thoroughly dry, or every 2-3 weeks depending on your climate.